 Decibel is an electronic art and music festival in Seattle.
 I created an ad campaign as well as merchandise and guerilla marketing.
-The goal of the project was to create buzz for the festival and make sure those interested in attending would find out about the shows and want to buy tickets.
-After researching the events history and target market I created a logo and ad concept.
-Drawing from the experience of attending I reimagined the laser light shows and used created illustrations to visualize the music.
+The goal of this school project was to create buzz for the festival and make sure those interested in attending would find out about the shows and want to buy tickets.
+After researching the event’s history and target market, I created a logo and ad concept.
+Drawing from the experience of attending I reimagined the laser light shows and created illustrations to visualize the music.

 A new coffee cup design is used at a local shop each day, first just patterns, then a list of artists and DJs and finally it's revealed that it's for the Decibel Festival